Education FAQs

 Q: How does the selection process work?

 A: The selection process involves review of the entire application by several members of the selection committee.
-Please read our Residency Selection Policy.
-(LINK TO POLICY)
+Please read Essential Requirements for Residents in Otolaryngology, Residency Eligibility and Selection Policy, and NIH Grant-Funded Research Year.

 Q: What are the research opportunities?